sandervandevelde/MQTTBrokerPrivatePreview/README.md

 You can either use the X ARM template to create the Event Grid custom topic as well as the namespace or create your Event Grid custom topic as the first step to route your messages.

 **Using the ARM template:**
 1. Use the ARM template to create the [Event Grid topic](https://docs.microsoft.com/en-us/azure/event-grid/custom-topics) as well as the namespace.
-The created custom topic is where all MQTT Broker messages will be forwarded.
+The created custom topic is where all MQTT messages will be forwarded.
 2. Create an [Event Grid subscription](https://docs.microsoft.com/en-us/azure/event-grid/subscribe-through-portal) to route these messages to one of the supported Azure services or a custom endpoint.

 **Create your Event Grid custom topic:**
-1. [Create an Event Grid custom topic](https://docs.microsoft.com/en-us/azure/event-grid/custom-event-quickstart-portal) where all MQTT Broker messages will be forwarded.
+1. [Create an Event Grid custom topic](https://docs.microsoft.com/en-us/azure/event-grid/custom-event-quickstart-portal) where all MQTT messages will be forwarded.
 This topic needs to fulfill the requirements detailed below in the routing considerations.
 2. Create an [Event Grid subscription](https://docs.microsoft.com/en-us/azure/event-grid/subscribe-through-portal) to route these messages to one of the supported Azure services or a custom endpoint.
 3. Create the namespace with MQTT Enabled and pass on the ARM ID for the custom topic that you created in step 1.